samtron1412/docs/other/english.md

 4. It's fun and exciting when you watch a movie, read a book and listen a song and understand what it says.

 ## What ?
+Learn English is a process learn how to use English in communication.

 ## How ?